nautobot/nautobot/nautobot/docs/development/getting-started.md

 * `invoke stop [-s servicename]` - Stops all containers (or a specific container/service) created by `invoke start`

 !!! note
-    The mkdocs container must be started manually with `invoke start -s mkdocs`.
-It will not start automatically with the `invoke start` or `invoke debug` commands.
+    The `mkdocs` and `storybook` containers (see later) are not started automatically by `invoke start` or `invoke debug`.
+If desired, these may be started manually with `invoke start -s mkdocs` or `invoke start -s storybook` as appropriate.

 !!! tip
     The Nautobot server uses a Django webservice and worker uses watchdog to provide automatic reload of your web and worker servers in **most** cases when using `invoke start` or `invoke debug`.